 6. Build Your Site

 Once you've selected your platform, it's time to start building your actual website.
 A good place to start is by creating an outline of the pages you'll need to get the site launched.
 Things like landing pages, category pages, product pages, and a shopping cart are necessary.
 When satisfied with the plan, start creating the pages in your platform and testing their functionality.
 Make sure you're building the pages with on-page SEO for eCommerce in mind.
 It's particularly important to use SEO for eCommerce product pages, so your products can drive traffic to your website.
+Be sure to familiarize yourself with different SEO terms.

 7. Start Marketing